How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Poor Germination:

-Check your watering (most common cause), seed quality and age, temperature (most seeds prefer 65-75°F), and whether you're maintaining humidity with your cover tray.
+Check your watering (most common cause), seed quality and age, temperature (most seeds prefer 65 to 75°F), and whether you're maintaining humidity with your cover tray.

 Mold or Fungus: